ksuomala/Roger_skyline/README.md

 • You have to set a protection against scans on your VM’s open ports.

 To do this we install the portsentry daemon.
-This daemon will watch unused ports for activity and depending on how it is configured take action upon excessive access to watched ports.
+This daemon will watch unused ports for activity and depending on how it is configured then react to attempts to access these ports (presumably by people trying to break in) in ways that you choose.

 ```$ sudo apt-get install portsentry```